Joan Reynolds

 April7

 Remember that charismatic church I mentioned in a recent post?
 Well, in the rear view mirror I can see so many reasons God had me stop there on my journey.
-One of them was to rescue or at least to provide a huge ray of light to a woman he cared for dearly.
+One of them was to bring hope or to at least provide a huge ray of light to a woman he cared for dearly.
 She had been a member of that church for many years.

-She was one of a small number of single moms who had been drawn there and while she possessed an incredible knowledge of the Bible and a strong foundation in Christ, she was seen as a less than honorable woman based on the fact that she was a widow at a very young age and had a child out of wedlock as well as one from her brief marriage.
-At least that’s the way it appeared and certainly seemed interpreted in the very male-oriented construction of that church.
+She was one of a small number of single moms who had been drawn there and while she possessed an incredible knowledge of God’s Word and a strong foundation in Christ, she was seen as a less than honorable woman based on the fact that she was a widow at a very young age and had a child out of wedlock afterward as well as two from her marriages.
+At least that’s the way it appeared to me as an outsider and certainly seemed interpreted that way in the very male-oriented construction of that church.
 The only women allowed to mentor or teach were those married to pastors or elders; well, except for two single women who happened to be very wealthy.
-They were held in high esteem and had preferential treatment very different than the single moms I was close to.
+They were held in high esteem and had preferential treatment very different than the single moms I was closer to.
 This was a church that had long practiced a strict tithe of 10% of one’s income.
-I’m sure that their wealth have anything to do with their acceptance, although the other moms were on welfare.
+I’m sure that their wealth didn’t have anything to do with their acceptance, although some of the other moms were on government assistance.

-I arrived at the church neither wealthy nor long immersed in Christian theology, however I had a strong love of the Lord and a feeling of full redemption from being saved that was unflappable.
-I was a breath of much needed wind of the spirit for my good friend of the now past forty years.
+I arrived at the church neither wealthy nor long immersed in Christian theology, however I had a strong love of the Lord and a feeling of full redemption from recently being saved that was unflappable.
+I was a breath of much needed wind of the spirit for my good friend of the now over forty years.
 We broke bread together often and our fatherless boys at least had an emotionally similar friend in the church community.
-There were things I loved about the music and worship, which was indeed the mainstay of this community, but I read the hearts and saw a lot of hurt concealed there as well.
+There were things I loved about the music and worship, which was indeed the mainstay of this community, but as I began to read hearts I saw a lot of hurt concealed there as well.
 That wasn’t something I could fix, nor were the pastors interested in addressing it, but I always believed I was meant to be there for the time that I was.
 It was part of an incredible ‘real time’ education in my walk with Jesus and He continued to teach me as we walked the road of Christian community together.
-Learning in real time rather than by reading was always a better method for my retention of important things.
+God knew learning in real time, rather than by reading, was always a better method for my retention of important things.

 Thoughts are not prayers